shrinidhi99/DBMS-lab/README.md

 * [ ] complete lab 2 questions
 ---

+* lab 7 was a revision lab

+---

 >MySQL is the language used to design, manipulate database and for any query.
 ---------------------------------------------------------------------------